Akasho09/sem5/Computer Architecture/Sessional2/Coherence.md

 • Write-through: The cache controller writes to both the cache and main memory at the same time. it can slow down application performance.
 • Write-back: The cache controller writes to the cache only, and then moves the data to main memory or disk later.

-CC in Wrute-Through : Data is update in Pricate Cache 1 and Main Memory only but not in Private Cache ==> CC problem
+CC in Write-Through : Data is update in Private Cache 1 and Main Memory only but not in Private Cache ==> CC problem

 ![alt text](image.png) -- Cache Coherence
 ![alt text](image-1.png)  -- Cache Coherence write through and write back